 Traffic violators need to answer for their infractions, but that doesn’t mean you should surrender blindly the moment you get caught by authorities.

-While the Metropolitan Manila Development Authority (MMDA) have recently re-implemented their No-Contact Traffic Apprehension Policy, it still helps to know your rights on the road.
+While the Metropolitan Manila Development Authority (MMDA) re-implemented their No-Contact Traffic Apprehension Policy in 2016, it still helps to know your rights on the road.
 This, in case you encounter a wayward traffic enforcer or towing personnel going beyond the law.
 Arm yourself with enough knowledge on drivers’ rights and responsibilities and drive with more confidence.

 1. Who can’t confiscate your license?

 Traffic enforcers who flag you down for a violation for may ask you to show your driver’s license.
 While you may be inclined to do so, you are not mandated by law to surrender it to them.

 According to an article by motoring journalist James Deakin, only the Land Transportation Office (LTO) and its deputized officers can confiscate licenses, which doesn’t include “the MMDA and airport police, much less our village security guards or homeowners associations that demand you to surrender your license upon entry.”

 2. Who can confiscate your license?